 In order to make it to Bozeman before nightfall, we knew we had to keep our stops to a minimum.
 So Colin put his foot on the gas and we made our way, getting to Bozeman right as the sun was setting across Montana’s BIG beautiful sky.

 We decided to have a classic steak dinner at Stacy’s Old Faithful Bar & Steakhouse.
 We walked into the restaurant and the walls were covered in deer skulls and it very much felt like we were in a steakhouse in the middle of Montana.
-We had the sweetest server–people really are the nicest in the mid-west–and the meal was delicious.
+We had the sweetest server–people really are the nicest outside of NYC–and the meal was delicious.
 I had the ribeye with a baked potato and side salad.
 No frills, and I’ll never forget that steak.
 Just check out my smile…